Easysort/Easysort/docs/index.md

 # Welcome to Easysort

-Look at the [Getting Started](getting-started.md) page to get started.
+Look at the Nav bar to get started.